lukemckinstry/big-geospatial-data/README.md

 # Acquiring the Notebooks and Data

 You can download individual notebooks and data files as needed.

-The easiest way to acquire the notebooks and data is to clone this repository:
+However, the easiest way to acquire the notebooks and data is to clone this repository:

 ```
 https://github.com/leehach/big-geospatial-data.git